+People travel solo for many reasons: to see and experience new things; to learn more about the world and ourselves; for freedom, independence, and personal growth.
 Many times, our primary reason for traveling is to discover a new destination.
 Other times, we travel as a response to something else in our lives.
-Sometimes, we travel solo to cope with loss or grief.
+Sometimes, we travel solo for healing.

 While I would never suggest that travel alone will cure sadness or any other difficulty we may be experiencing, many travelers have found that there are aspects of traveling solo that have helped them in the wake of loss.
 It can offer space to experience our feelings without pressure, opportunities for quiet reflection, or some distraction to help provide a bit of balance.
 It may also help to illuminate a path forward.